ipbrennan90/PiMotions/docs/part1.md

 ## Part 1 Steps
 - Fork and clone this repo to your own machine
 - Set up a resin.io application
-- Get the application running locally
 - Configure your Pi
-- Get the application talking to the Pi!
+- Get the web application talking to the Pi!

 Since this tutorial is focused on working with a Pi, we've written the code for the web application for you.
 That way you don't have to fixate on debugging code when you want to learn about a Pi.
 If you want more of a challenge, you are welcome to modify or extend the existing code in any way you'd like.